-The Charles Lee Crandall Prizes, founded in 1916 by alumni of the School of Civil Engineering, and consisting of a first prize of \$100, and a second prize of about \$25, or the balance of the yearly income from the fund, are awarded each year by a committee appointed by the Director of the School of Civil Engineering for the best papers written by seniors or juniors in that School on suitable subjects, provided both the substance and the written form of the papers submitted If, in any year, no papers of sufficient merit are show real merit. presented for these prizes, the income from the fund for that year is added to the principal and the additional income used to increase the amount of the prizes.
+The Charles Lee Crandall Prizes, founded in 1916 by alumni of the School of Civil Engineering, consisting of a first prize of \$100, and a second prize of about \$25, or the balance of the yearly income from the fund, is awarded each year by a committee appointed by the Director of the School of Civil Engineering for the best paper written by a senior or junior in that School on a suitable subject, provided both the substance and the written form of the paper submitted show real merit.
+If, in any year, no papers of sufficient merit are presented for these prizes, the income from the fund for that year is added to the principal and the additional income used from time to time to increase the amount of the prizes.
 The fund was established to provide prizes to encourage original research, to stimulate interest in matters of public concern, and to inspire in the students an appreciation of the opportunities which the profession of civil engineering offers them to serve their fellow men as intelligent and public-spirited citizens.